odpi/egeria-docs/site/docs/guides/developer/index.md

 The developer guide is organized as follows:

+- [Working with the open metadata and governance APIs](#working-with-the-open-metadata-and-governance-apis) - Using Egeria's open metadata and governance APIs to create new services or to augment existing services.

 - [Working with the platform APIs](#working-with-the-platform-apis) - Using Egeria APIs to configure and operate Egeria's [OMAG Server Platform](/concepts/omag-server-platform).

 - [Using connectors](#using-connectors) - initializing and calling a digital resource connector from external services and other connectors.